danilo-bangitjr-rlcore/cpp-ci-dev/coredinator/README.md

 - **XPUB socket** (default: `tcp://*:5560`): Subscribers connect here to receive events

 The proxy automatically forwards messages from publishers to subscribers based on topic subscriptions.
 All communication happens asynchronously in a dedicated thread, ensuring the main coredinator service remains non-blocking.

+The event bus host and ports can be configured via CLI arguments (`--event-bus-host`, `--event-bus-pub-port`, `--event-bus-sub-port`) to support different deployment scenarios or avoid port conflicts.

 ### Publisher Usage